 Split the remaining leek lengthwise.
 Cut the leek and remaining 2 carrots into 1/2-inch pieces; set aside.

 Melt the remaining 2 tablespoons butter in a medium saucepan set over medium-low heat.
 Sprinkle flour into saucepan, and cook, stirring constantly, so mixture foams and forms a paste but does not turn brown, about 2 minutes.

 Carefully add sherry, stirring constantly to loosen any flour that has cooked onto the bottom of saucepan, being careful that no lumps form.
 Add tomato paste and 2 cups reserved lobster stock.
 Add the chopped leek and carrot to the saucepan, and cook until just tender, about 4 minutes.
 Stir in cream, and bring to a boil.
 Reduce heat, and simmer until sauce just starts to thicken, 5 to 6 minutes.
 Add salt and pepper.
 Pick tarragon from remaining 4 sprigs, chop, and add.

 In a small bowl, whisk egg yolk.
 Add a ladleful of hot sauce to temper the yolk; whisk to combine.
 Return mixture to saucepan over low heat; whisk to combine.
 Remove from heat.

-Preheat oven to 350 degrees.
-Set six 6-ounce ramekins into a large roasting pan.
+Heat oven to 350 degrees.
+Fill a large roasting pan with 1 inch boiling water; set 6 six-ounce ramekins into a large roasting pan.

 Add the reserved lobster meat to the sauce; stir to combine.
 Divide the Newburg evenly among the ramekins.
-Transfer the roasting pan to oven, and pour 1 inch boiling water into the roasting pan.
-Cook until the Newburg bubbles, about 25 minutes.
+Transfer the roasting pan to oven, and cook until the Newburg bubbles, about 25 minutes.
 Remove roasting pan from the oven, and carefully transfer ramekins to serving plates.
-Serve the Newburg immediately.
+Serve.